bf4648/ibooks2anki/readme.md

-# EXPORT IBOOKS NOTES BY MAILING THE NOTES TO YOURSELF OR TO YOURSELF FROM INSIDE YOUR IBOOK APP
+# EXPORT IBOOKS NOTES into Anki by emailing the notes to your yourself and importing the csv file

 ## Step 1 – Inside iBooks, you can click on a book.